SAP-samples/fiori-tools-samples/sample-fiori-gen-ext/README.md

 1. Clone this repo locally.
 2. Run `npm install` in the `sample-fiori-gen-ext` directory ( pre-requisite: `npm` is installed globally )
-3. Build the extension sample using `npm build`
+3. Build the extension sample using `npm run build`
 3. Create the installable artefact by running `npm pack`
 4. Install the tgz globally using `npm i -g <path-to-generated-tgz>`